-For example, long ago, specific word like “Chablis”, “Champagne”, “Burgundy” escaped from that regulations and are or were widely wrongly used in the US.
-The American took these words for granted, standardize them and basically called their red wines as “Burgundies” and their whites as “Chablis”.
+For example, long ago, specific words like “Chablis”, “Champagne”, “Burgundy” escaped from that regulations and are or were widely wrongly used in the US.
+The Americans took these words for granted, standardize them, and basically called their red wines “Burgundies” and their whites “Chablis”.
 The region of Champagne has won the battle, and US sparkling wines cannot write “Champagne” on their label anymore.
 However, Chablis and Burgundy are still widely used in the US and often represent cheap bulk wines.

 Wrong Owner or Producer

 Be aware of the owner changes.
 Counterfeit / Fake wines may state the wrong owner or producer on the label (due to lack of knowledge usually or simply counting on the credulity of some uninformed buyers).

 It is quite hard to know the ownership history of most Chateaux, however, buyers should take on the effort to do some research prior to buying an old/rare/expensive bottle of wine.